justmy2satoshis/mcp-federation-core/README.md

 ## 🔧 Troubleshooting

+### "Malicious Content" or Antivirus Blocking
+- Use the two-step process above (downloads first, runs locally)
+- Or download setup.ps1 manually from GitHub and run locally
+- Add an exception for the mcp-federation-core folder in Windows Defender

 ### "Scripts are disabled on this system" Error
 ```powershell
 # Run this first, then try installation again: